Athletic Training Admission

 - Transportation costs to off-campus clinical sites (cost of gas, vehicle maintenance, etc.): cost variable

-- Khaki pants and shorts: cost variable
+- Pants and shorts (black, khaki): cost variable

-- Tennis shoes (first-year students only): cost variable
+- Tennis shoes: cost variable

-A BSAT is an investment in your future, but you don’t have to make it alone.
+An MSAT is an investment in your future, but you don’t have to make it alone.
 Find out what kind of assistance is available from the TCU Office of Financial Aid and Athletic Training-specific scholarships.

 Looking for more information?
 Want to stay in touch?
 Join our mailing list to get the most up-to-date information coming out of TCU.

 Find information about TCU’s undergraduate admission process and plan your next step.